yuriyudhaari/sp500-sql-analysis/README.md

 - Split detection is heuristic (magnitude-based).
 Catches real splits but also some large news moves; a production pipeline would use a corporate-actions feed.
 - No sector data in this dataset.
 Sector analysis would require an external mapping.
-- No fundamentals — prices only.
+- No fundamentals.
+Prices only.
 - 2014–2017 was a bull market.
 Findings don't generalize.
 - No survivorship adjustment.